risc0/risc0/examples/chess/README.md

 ## Use Cases

-By using this demo as part of a [Bonsai application], you could build an app where on-chain payment depends on off-chain activity.
+By using this demo as part of a [Bonsai application], you could build an app where on-chain payments depend on off-chain activity.
-For example, you might issue an on-chain award for the first person who can find a mate-in-one.
+For example, you could award an on-chain prize to the first person who discovers a mate-in-one.

 To learn more about this use case, check out our Twitter thread about using Bonsai as a [zk coprocessor].